dspeyer/dspeyer.github.io/unsongrpg.md

 * 30: Improve state-of-the-art Name-finding algorithms efficiency by 1%
 * 35: Crack state-of-the-art klipot

+## Placebomancy

+*(Eternity)*

-Placebomancy (Eternity): Perform placebomancy, or deduce how effective it will be without performing it.
+Perform placebomancy, or deduce how effective it will be without performing it.

 Example DCs:

 * 10: Grant a simple blessing, allowing the recipient to reroll one die in the course of their next operation
 * 15: Grant a more substantive blessing, such as +1 die to all checks of one ability thoughout the operation, or automatic successes on a more narrow category of checks.